ioBroker/ioBroker.rest-api/README.md

 - `fileExists(adapter, fileName)` - check if file exists

 ### Admins
-- `getHostByIp(ip)` - read host information by IP. e.g. by localhost
+- `getHostByIp(ip)` - read host information by IP. e.g., by localhost
 - `readLogs(host)` - read file name and size of log files.
 You can read them with http://ipaddress:8093/<fileName>
 - `delState(id)` - delete state and object.
 Same as delObject
 - `getRatings(update)` - read adapter ratings (as in admin)